• Skip to primary navigation

 Notice of Intent to Voluntarily Withdraw (Program Closure)

-On February 13, 2020, Samford University reported to the CAA its intent to voluntarily withdraw the candidacy status of the clinical doctoral program in audiology (AuD) due to the pending closure of this program.
-The program will maintain its current status with the CAA until the program has closed, barring any interim decisions by the CAA or program, the withdrawal will take effect on June 30, 2023.
+On August 23, 2022, Arizona State University reported to the CAA its intent to voluntarily withdraw the accreditation of the clinical doctoral program in audiology (AuD) due to the pending closure of this program.
+The program will maintain its current status (accredited) with the CAA until the program has closed, barring any interim decisions by the CAA or program, the withdrawal date will take effect on May 31, 2026.

 About ASHA